 II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core)
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core)

-II.A.2.a)

-Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
-(Core)
+II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: ^(Core)

-Number of Approved Minimum Support
+Number of Approved Fellow Positions Minimum FTE

-Fellow Positions Required (FTE)
+1-2 0.1

+3 0.125

+4 0.15

+5 0.175

-< 7 0.2
+>5 0.2

-7-10 0.4

-11-15 0.5

->15 0.6